temporalio/temporal/docs/architecture/workflow-update.md

 > #### TODO
 > `ADMITTED` stage will be added later and will require new feature called "Durable Admitted":
 > to support this stage, the Update request must be persisted somewhere on the server.
 This will
-> also allow to use an Update as a "fire-and-forget" (just like Signal).
+> also allow using an Update as a "fire-and-forget" (just like Signal).

 ### Waiters
 When the wait stage is `ACCEPTED`, the API caller waits for the `accepted` future to complete